monopole/grid_world/README.md

    ..#..
    .....
    ```
+   where `.` means _dead_, and anything else means _alive_.
- * other GridWorlds, pasted into or appended to each other.
+ * other worlds pasted into or appended to each other.

+A `GridWorld` accepts an `Evolver` to evolve it
+forward in time.
 A `ConwayEvolver` is an `Evolver` embodying Conway's
 _game of life_ rules.

-The `ConwayEvolver` also defines some small worlds
+This evolver defines some small worlds
-containing famous Conway GOL patterns, e.g. the Gosper glider gun:
+containing famous GOL patterns,
+e.g. the _Gosper glider gun_:

 ```dart
   static final gosperGliderGun = GridWorld.fromString('''